erdogant/distfit/docs/source/Performance.rst

 .. figure:: ../figs/perf_sampling_mu_smoothing.png
     :scale: 80%

 Lets analyze the RSS score acorss the varying sample sizes and smooting windows.
 The figure below depicts number of samples on the x-axis, and the RSS score on the y-axis.
 The lower the RSS score (towards zero) the better the fit.
 What we clearly see is that **not** smooting shows the best fit by an increasing number of samples (blue line); from *7000* samples, the smooting window does improve the fitting at all anymore.
-The conlusion is that the smooting window seems only to be usefull for very small samples sizes.
+The conlusion is that the smooting window seems to be effective for samples sizes lower then approximately 5000 samples.
+Note that number may be different across data sets.

 .. _perf_sampling_mu_smoothing: